Gio Linh district: Tourism

 Hiền Lương Bridge in the fact was collapsed in 1967 by bombs, but it was entrusted by the Government of Vietnam to Quảng Trị Provincial People's Committee for restoration from 2001 to 2008.
-By 2005, the Hiền Lương - Bến Hải National Historical Site (Di tích lịch sử Đôi bờ Hiền Lương - Bến Hải) was especially officially established.
+By 2005, the Hiền Lương – Bến Hải National Historical Site (Di tích lịch sử Đôi bờ Hiền Lương – Bến Hải) was especially officially established.
 Its area spreads from the communes of Vĩnh Thành, Vĩnh Giang, Vĩnh Sơn and Cửa Tùng township to Trung Hải commune.
 This monument has been used for traditional education and historical-cultural tourism since 2010s.
 It has been ranked as a special monument by the Ministry of Culture and Information of Vietnam and is also considered one of the "red addresses" (địa-chỉ đỏ) of the whole Vietnam.

 Economy

-Since the 2000s, the Gio Linh Rural District People's Committee has determined the exploitation of the potential and strengths of their economy, which takes the sea and sand as the main direction to be able to promote both the economy and society in development.
+Since the 2000s the Gio Linh Rural District People's Committee has determined the exploitation of the potential and strengths of their economy, which takes the sea and sand as the main direction to be able to promote both the economy and society in development.

 The total annual production value in the whole area increased from 13 to 15%.
 Gio Linh is one of the rural districts with a fleet of fishing from offshore to the nearest shore in Quảng Trị province with 764 ships of all kinds, total capacity of over 45,000 CV, including 155 offshore ships.
 The total output of fishing annually reaches over 14,000 tons, of which 5,000 tons for the export.
 Fish sauce, dried fish, jellyfish, small shrimp, squid... processed in Gio Linh waters have become a strong brand in Vietnam market.

-Only in 2019, there were two solar power projects implemented in Gio Thành commune (now belonging to Gio Hải commune) with a total investment of nearly 550 billions Vietnam dongs.
+Only in 2019 there were two solar power projects implemented in Gio Thành commune (now belonging to Gio Hải commune) with a total investment of nearly 550 billions Vietnam dongs.
 Thereby, three solar factories were enough to provide electricity to the entire civil field of Quảng Trị province.
 The planned Quảng Trị Airport will be also constructed in Gio Quang commune.

-Besides, the former Cồn Tiên - Dốc Miếu Military Base Complex, which was founded by the McNamara Line Electronic Barrier program, soon became an industrial crop area for high yields in the whole province.
-The three types of industrial crops are very important for Gio Linh district's economy, which has been planted by the appropriate terrain and soild quality : Rubber, pepper and tea.
+Besides, the former Cồn Tiên – Dốc Miếu Military Base Complex, which was founded by the McNamara Line Electronic Barrier program, soon became an industrial crop area for high yields in the whole province.
+The three types of industrial crops are very important for Gio Linh district's economy, which has been planted by the appropriate terrain and soil quality: Rubber, pepper and tea.